 The strongest culture is one that is created and nurtured organically by your people.
 If you have one of those, it may feel like you can never quite find the words to describe it.
 At Pariveda, we felt this way, too.
 We truly believe we have a special culture, but for the first decade and a half of our history, we didn’t have the words to articulate it quite right.
 Our culture wasn’t something that was defined and mandated by leadership; it was created and nurtured organically by our people.
 Unless you experienced it, it was hard to understand.

-They are behaviors that show who we are and how we act.
+Our Findamentals help us articulate how to show up as our best selves for each other, our clients, and our community in both prosperity and adversity.
 These tenets create a shared understanding of our cultural norms across our entire organization and the marketplace.

 Curious about the Findamentals that drive our unique culture at Pariveda?

-As you set out to create your own list of behaviors, consider interviews and focus groups as different ways to connect with employees across all departments, seniority, and geographies.
+As you set out to create your own list of behaviors, consider surveys, interviews, and focus groups as different ways to connect with employees across all departments, seniority, and geographies.
 During your time with your employees, ask questions like:

 Ready to more effectively understand and articulate your company culture for an acquisition, new hire training, or even interviewing?